Community Control Services

 Recent research has begun to take the role of probation supervision in a new direction.
 For the most part, formal probation supervision is now reserved for those youth who pose significant risk to public safety, allowing for much smaller more manageable caseload size.
 A concentrated effort is made to offer family focused interventions that approach rehabilitation from a strengths based perspective of growth and long-term success, rather than from a monitoring and surveillance perspective.

-Linkage and referral to Mental Health Liaison or private provider as indicated – The Mental Health and Recovery Services Board funds the Mental Health/ Court Liaison position.
-All counseling and outside assessments are coordinated through the Liaison.
-The Liaison provides consultation and recommendations to the programmatic departments of the Court when dealing with high risk behavioral health and multi-system involved youth.
+Behavioral Health Navigator – The Mental Health and Recovery Services Board funds the Behavioral Health Navigator.
+All counseling and outside assessments are coordinated through the Behavioral Health Navigator.
+The Behavioral Health Navigator provides consultation and recommendations to the programmatic departments of the Court when dealing with high risk behavioral health and multi-system involved youth.
 Further, the Liaison provides behavioral health service coordination, as well as behavioral health screening, assessment, treatment and linkage services.

 SANKOFA Violence Prevention Program – The purpose of this program is to reduce weapons-related offenses and to increase school and community engagements.
 This project utilizes SANKOFA, a youth violence prevention program that embraces traditional African values of consciousness, caring, connectedness, character, competency, commitment and courage to minimize the involvement in gun related violence and to promote resiliency.

 This program was chosen due to the propensity for gun violence among young African American males in our community, which has led to the disproportionate number of minorities committed to secure facilities.
-SANKOFA groups are administered once a week for 1.5 hours by a trained SANKOFA facilitator.
 To enhance SANKOFA services, the Court uses funds provided by the Ohio Department of Youth Services to contract with Nine Consulting Services, who in addition to facilitating the SANKOFA groups provides comprehensive case management services for the participants in the community.

-Curriculum Based Programming Fire-setters Program – This program is a collaborative effort between the Community Control Department, mental health agencies and local fire departments.
+Curriculum Based Programming Fire-setters Program – This program is a collaborative effort between the Community Control Department and local fire departments.
 Referrals to the program are made by the Court, the County Prosecutor, parents, schools or local fire departments.
 Juvenile Fire-setters Programs utilize the same basic components; they include a juvenile and family interview, future fire risk determination, fire safety education and referral to mental health professionals when appropriate(2012).

 Carey Guides: Research demonstrates that traditional methods of supervision are ineffective in reducing recidivism among adult and juvenile offenders.
 For behavior change and recidivism reduction to be possible, offenders must understand the personal and environmental factors underlying their offending behavior and be taught the skills they need in order to make positive changes in the future.
 The Carey Guides are designed to equip corrections professionals with the information and tools they need to support these changes among their clients.